wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 Time values are given as a map with the following fields:
 * time
   * The format and interpretation of this string depends on the calendar model.
 Currently, only Julian and Gregorian dates are supported.
   * The format used for Gregorian and Julian dates use a notation resembling ISO 8601.
-E.g. ''“+1994-01-01T00:00:00Z”''.
+E.g. *“+1994-01-01T00:00:00Z”*.
 The year is represented by at least four digits, zeros are added on the left side as needed.
-Years BCE are represented as negative numbers, using the historical numbering, in which year 0 is undefined, and the year 1 BCE is represented as ''-0001,'' the year 44 BCE is represented as ''-0044'', etc., like XSD 1.0 (ISO 8601:1988) does.
-In contrast, the [RDF mapping] relies on XSD 1.1 (ISO 8601:2004) dates that use the [proleptic Gregorian calendar] and [astronomical year numbering], where the year 1 BCE is represented as ''+0000'' and the year 44 BCE is represented as ''-0043''.
+Years BCE are represented as negative numbers, using the historical numbering, in which year 0 is undefined, and the year 1 BCE is represented as *-0001*, the year 44 BCE is represented as *-0044*, etc., like XSD 1.0 (ISO 8601:1988) does.
+In contrast, the [RDF mapping] relies on XSD 1.1 (ISO 8601:2004) dates that use the [proleptic Gregorian calendar] and [astronomical year numbering], where the year 1 BCE is represented as *+0000* and the year 44 BCE is represented as *-0043*.
 See Wikipedia for more information about the [year zero and ISO 8601].
   * Month and day may be 00 if they are unknown or insignificant.
 The day of the month may have values between 0 and 31 for any month, to accommodate “leap dates” like February 30.
 Hour, minute, and second are currently unused and should always be 00.
-  * ''Note'': more calendar models using a completely different notation may be supported in the future.
+  * *Note*: more calendar models using a completely different notation may be supported in the future.
 Candidates include [Julian day] and the [Hebrew calendar].
-  * ''Note'': the notation for Julian and Gregorian dates may be changed to omit any unknown or insignificant parts.
-E.g. if only the year 1952 is known, this may in the future be represented as just “''+1952''” instead of currently ''“+1952-00-00T00:00:00Z”'' (which some libraries may turn into something like 1951-12-31) and the 19th century may be represented as “''+18**''”.
+  * *Note*: the notation for Julian and Gregorian dates may be changed to omit any unknown or insignificant parts.
+E.g. if only the year 1952 is known, this may in the future be represented as just *“+1952”* instead of currently *“+1952-00-00T00:00:00Z”* (which some libraries may turn into something like 1951-12-31) and the 19th century may be represented as *“+18”*.
 * timezone
   * Signed integer.
 Currently unused, and should always be 0.
 In the future, timezone information will be given as an offset from UTC in minutes.
 For dates before the modern implementation of UTC in 1972, this is the offset of the time zone from UTC.
 Before the implementation of time zones, this is the longitude of the place of the event, expressed in the range &minus;180° to 180° (positive is east of Greenwich), multiplied by 4 to convert to minutes.
 * calendarmodel
-  * A URI of a calendar model, such as ''gregorian'' or ''julian''.
+  * A URI of a calendar model, such as *gregorian* or *julian*.
 Typically given as the URI of a data item on the repository
 * precision
   * To what unit is the given date/time significant?
 Given as an integer indicating one of the following units:
-** 0: 1 Gigayear
+    * 0: 1 Gigayear
-** 1: 100 Megayears
+    * 1: 100 Megayears
-** 2: 10 Megayears
+    * 2: 10 Megayears
-** 3: Megayear
+    * 3: Megayear
-** 4: 100 Kiloyears
+    * 4: 100 Kiloyears
-** 5: 10 Kiloyears
+    * 5: 10 Kiloyears
-** 6: millennium (see [Wikibase/DataModel#Dates and times] for details)
+    * 6: millennium (see [Wikibase/DataModel#Dates and times] for details)
-** 7: century (see [Wikibase/DataModel#Dates and times] for details)
+    * 7: century (see [Wikibase/DataModel#Dates and times] for details)
-** 8: 10 years
+    * 8: 10 years
-** 9: years
+    * 9: years
-** 10: months
+    * 10: months
-** 11: days
+    * 11: days
-** 12: hours ''(unused)''
+    * 12: hours (*unused*)
-** 13: minutes ''(unused)''
+    * 13: minutes (*unused*)
-** 14: seconds ''(unused)''
+    * 14: seconds (*unused*)
-* ''before''
+* *before*
-  * Begin of an uncertainty range, given in the unit defined by the ''precision'' field.
+  * Begin of an uncertainty range, given in the unit defined by the *precision* field.
 This cannot be used to represent a duration.
 (Currently unused, may be dropped in the future)
-* ''after''
+* *after*
-  * End of an uncertainty range, given in the unit defined by the ''precision'' field.
+  * End of an uncertainty range, given in the unit defined by the *precision* field.
 This cannot be used to represent a duration.
 (Currently unused, may be dropped in the future)

 ### Qualifiers {#json_qualifiers}